-Join Operations Leave Operations Cisco ISE-PIC Machine Accounts The join operation requires the following account permissions: • Search Active Directory (to see if a Cisco ISE-PIC machine account exists) • Create Cisco ISE-PIC machine account to domain (if the machine account does not already exist) • Set attributes on the new machine account (for example, CiscoISE-PIC machine account password, SPN, dnsHostname) The ISE-PIC machine account that communicates to the Active Directory connection requires the following permissions: • Change password • Read the user and machine objects corresponding to users and machines that are contacted • Query Active Directory to get information (for example, trusted domains, alternative UPN suffixes, and so on) • Read the tokenGroups attribute You can precreate the machine account in Active Directory.
+Join Operations Leave Operations Cisco ISE-PIC Machine Accounts The join operation requires the following account permissions: • Search Active Directory (to see if a Cisco ISE-PIC machine account exists) • Create Cisco ISE-PIC machine account to domain (if the machine account does not already exist) • Set attributes on the new machine account (for example, CiscoISE-PIC machine account password, SPN, dnsHostname) The leave operation requires the following account permissions: • Search Active Directory (to see if a Cisco ISE-PIC machine account exists) • Remove the Cisco ISE-PIC machine account from the domain If you perform a force leave (leave without the password), it will not remove the machine account from the domain.
+The ISE-PIC machine account that communicates to the Active Directory connection requires the following permissions: • Change password • Read the user and machine objects corresponding to users and machines that are contacted • Query Active Directory to get information (for example, trusted domains, alternative UPN suffixes, and so on) • Read the tokenGroups attribute You can precreate the machine account in Active Directory.
 If the SAM name matches the Cisco ISE-PIC appliance hostname, it is located during the join operation and re-used.
 If there are multiple join operations, multiple machine accounts are maintained inside Cisco ISE-PIC, one for each join.